Brand Storytelling: 7 Indian Brands That Did It Right in 2025-26

 How to Apply Brand Storytelling to Your Business

 Start by identifying the single emotional truth your brand stands for.
 Ask yourself: what does your ideal customer deeply want to feel, become, or experience?
-Moreover, ask how your brand specifically enables that transformation in their real, daily life.
+Then ask how your brand specifically enables that transformation in their real, daily life.

 Conclusion: Your Brand Has a Story Worth Telling